Feature #17760

 @deivid (David Rodríguez) are you aware of this issue?
 Any idea how we could fix this or what decision would need to be taken?

-Updated by deivid (David Rodríguez) over 2 years ago
+Updated by deivid (David Rodríguez) about 3 years ago

 Hi, no I wasn't, and I'm not sure how it should be fixed.
 If I understand correctly, this is about cases where rubygems does not have write access to the location where ruby itself is installed, while it does have write access to the location where gems are installed, correct?